Narva: Landmarks

 Narva's skyline is dominated by the 15th-century castle, with the 51 m Pikk Hermann tower as its most prominent landmark.
 The sprawling complex of the Kreenholm Manufacture, located in the proximity of scenic waterfalls, is one of the largest textile mills of 19th-century Northern Europe.
 Other notable buildings include Swedish mansions of the 17th century, a Baroque town hall (1668–71), and remains of Erik Dahlberg's fortifications.

-Across the Narva river lies the Russian Ivangorod fortress, established during the rule of Grand Prince Ivan III of Muscovy in 1492 and also referred to in some contemporary sources as the "Counter-Narva".
+Across the Narva River lies the Russian Ivangorod fortress, established during the rule of Grand Prince Ivan III of Muscovy in 1492 and also referred to in some contemporary sources as the "Counter-Narva".
 From the 17th century until 1945, both the fortress and the adjacent suburb of Ivangorod (Jaanilinn) were an administrative part of Narva.

 Narva Kreenholmi Stadium is home to Meistriliiga football team, FC Narva Trans.

 Transportation

 The Narva railway station is located on an international railway line between Estonia and Russia (Tallinn–Narva railway).
-A daily international passenger train used to link (as of 2019) the two countries: the overnight train between Moscow via St. Petersburg to Tallinn, which stops at Narva.
+All passenger trains between Russia and Estonia were cancelled during the pandemic in 2020 and the service has not been resumed.
+There is a domestic train service between Saint Petersburg and Ivangorod.
+Hence, it is possible to travel between Narva and Saint Petersburg by train if one crosses the border between Narva and Ivangorod by foot.
+The walking distance between the border station and Ivangorod train station is about 3.5 km.

-Four daily domestic trains run between Narva and Tallinn - modern trains were introduced in 2016 and now take less than 3 hours between the two cities.
+Five daily domestic trains run between Narva and Tallinn.
+Some are express, which takes about 2 1/2 hours.

 Adjacent to the central rail station is a central bus station, which has multiple domestic and international connections (including to Russia, Latvia, Lithuania, Poland, Belarus etc.).
+The direct bus routes to Russia ceased on 1 February 2024, since the Russian Federation closed the border between Narva and Ivangorod for traffic - only pedestrians are now permitted to cross the border.

 There is a general aviation grass airfield near Narva (ICAO: EENA).
+The strip is 600 meters long.